huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     ### Use RSA key pair for authentication
     You can also choose to use [Snowflake's key pair authentication support](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) for enhanced authentication security instead of using basic authentication via username and password.

-    To set up key pair authentication using RSA keys, follow the steps below:
+    To set up key pair authentication using RSA keys, follow these steps:

     #### Generate the private key
     From your command line, execute the following command to generate an encrypted private key: